Kidney Cancer: Overview

 - Family history of kidney cancer

-Talk with your healthcare provider about your risk factors for kidney cancer and what you can do about them.
+Talk with your healthcare provider about your risk factors for kidney cancer and what you can do about those that are controllable.

 Can kidney cancer be prevented?